MacaqueNet/MacaqueNet.github.io/consortium_structure.md

 At the top level, directors Delphine De Moor, Lauren Brent, Julie Duboscq and Christof Neumann oversee the overall direction of MacaqueNet and ensure smooth coordination across the rest of the management team.
 The communications managers; Macaela Skelton and Delphine are in charge of all communications including emails, Google forms, updating the website, writing the newsletter as well as organising symposia and management meetings.
 As database managers, Delphine and Christof standardise contributed data and import it into the database, and update public resources including the terms of use and database search tool.
-The Advisory Board provides strategic guidance and expertise, helping shape the consortium’s long-term goals and priorities.
+The Advisory Board provides provides advice on management activities that fall within their area of expertise.
+Together, the management team work collaboratively to shape the consortium’s long-term goals and facilitate MacaqueNet's continued growth.

 <h3 style="margin-top:2rem;">Advisory Board Members</h3>